 On April 19, 2012, the Debtors filed a motion to modify the retention of their conflicts counsel, Togut, Segal & Segal LLP to serve as Avoidance Actions Counsel, to commence, prosecute and settle Avoidance Actions for the Debtors for a contingency fee of 22.5% of recoveries plus reimbursement of expenses.
-On or before April 14, 2012, the Debtors commenced approximately 250 Avoidance Actions.
-The net recovery on such actions is currently unknown but will ultimately be made available for distribution to creditors.
-The

-Debtors will seek approval of procedures for the settlement and resolution of Avoidance Actions pursuant to a separate motion.
+The net recovery on Avoidance Actions is currently unknown but will ultimately be made available for distribution to creditors.
+The Debtors will seek approval of procedures for the settlement and resolution of Avoidance Actions pursuant to a separate motion.